Bakewell: Landmarks

 The church contains a selection of medieval and Anglo-Saxon cross fragments and carved stones collected by Thomas Bateman and donated to Weston Park Museum in Sheffield, before they were moved to Bakewell in 1899.
-They include a notable alabaster memorial to Sir Godfrey de Foljambe, who acquired the manor of Bakewell about 1350, and to his wife Avena.
+They include a notable alabaster memorial to Sir Godfrey de Foljambe, who acquired the manor of Bakewell in about 1350, and to his wife Avena.

 The town's Old House Museum occupies a 16th-century dwelling house originating from the time of Henry VIII and extended under Elizabeth I. It is a Grade II* listed building.

 The Old Town Hall in King Street dates from 1602, while the current Town Hall, in Anchor Street, was completed in 1890.